-Employees must state by August 1 each year (in 2020: April 1) the share of the savings for the Optional Pay Account they want to set aside for pension in the coming holiday year (September 1 - August 31).
+Employees must state by August 1 each year the share of the savings for the Free Choice Account they want to set aside for pension in the coming holiday year.

-In 2020, the choice applies to the period May 1, 2020 - August 31, 2021.
-When the employees choose pension, the agreed share shall be paid to the pension company and thus not into the Optional Pay Account.
+When the employees choose pension, the agreed share shall be paid to the pension enterprise and thus not into the Free Choice Account.
 Payment of pension contributions shall not trigger any employer contribution.